stefankaransingh/watson-language-learner/README.md

    - SENDER_EMAIL: "The sender's email, currently only Gmail accounts are supported."
    - SENDER_EMAIL_PASSWORD: "The sender's email account's password."
    - RECEIVER_EMAIL: "The receiver's email address."
+3. Install the required packages using the command `pip install -r requirements.txt`
-3. Currently the default language it translates from is English and the default langugae it translates to is Spanish.
+4. Currently the default language it translates from is English and the default langugae it translates to is Spanish.
 To change the language to translate to, you have to first change the value of the variable `LEARN_LANGUAGE` in the file `translate.py` to one of the following supported languages.
   - French
   - Arabic
   - Spanish